2D Integrals : Gaussian Quadrilateral Example

 and are explained below:

-are known as shape functions.
-These functions are associated to the respective vertex of the reference quadrilateral and they satisfy
+are functions associated to the respective vertex of the refrence quadrilateral and satisfy

 if